Whose Rules – Part 2

 Sir Benjamin Rank was the consulting surgeon, and recognized the potential problems from the positioning of the wound.
 His answer was to completely immobilize the arm for six months, until the scar tissue was strong enough to take the stretching required in everyday movement.
 As the melanoma had already spread and was potentially into other tissue and the bone, the wound became much deeper with a section of bone removed as well as the surrounding tissue.

-While it’s easy for a specialist to tell a teenager to take the next 6 months off, the reality was that Bernie had no income, had a small flat to maintain and no support structures.
+While it’s easy for a specialist to tell a teenager to take the next 6 months off, the reality was that Beau had no income, had a small flat to maintain and no support structures.
 While he was aware of how to live on the street, the application of those practices of a few years earlier was simply not possible.
-Bernie learned to live cheaply.
+Beau learned to live cheaply.

 Finally the cast was removed and the full extent of the surgery was evident.
 Protruding from his 12″ long keloidal scar was a withered arm.
 The arm that was completely immobilized had severed tendons, nerve damage and circulation loss.
 The arm was a dry stick, incapable of movement.
 It hung like a dish cloth, there was no ability to move the shoulder, arm, forearm, hand or fingers.
 It was dead wood.

-Led like a lamb to the slaughter, Bernie signed himself in to St Vincent’s Hospital and sat in the waiting room, filling in the forms.
+Led like a lamb to the slaughter, Beau signed himself in to St Vincent’s Hospital and sat in the waiting room, filling in the forms.

-Bernie walked out of the hospital, leaving the half finished forms on the chair in the waiting room.
+Beau walked out of the hospital, leaving the half finished forms on the chair in the waiting room.
 He simply wasn’t ready for this potential surprise attack.
-He conspiratorially wondered if his parents were behind this last attempt to ‘disarm’ him, but realized that his mind was travelling on fear, adrenaline and more fear.
+He conspiratorially wondered if his parents were behind this last attempt to ‘disarm’ him, but realized that his mind was traveling on fear, adrenaline and more fear.

 He went back to his flat, angry, disillusioned and disappointed that this procedure had not even been discussed with him.